 Eliminating buyers remorse and staying within a predetermined Christmas budget is an easy way to keep your holiday season relaxed and stress free.
 It also helps to eliminate stress in the new year when the credit card bills typically come rolling in.
-I hope these tips and printable budget pages will help you have a more relaxed Christmas season!

 There are two main reasons people go way over budget during the Christmas season.
 Fortunately, both of these issues are completely preventable.